hashxim/hconMD/Work_MD/Cognitive Bias.md

 - They also allow us to reach decisions quickly (useful during dangerous / threatening situation)

 # Overcoming Cognitive Bias
-- Being aware of bias
+- Being aware of bias - Could affectively reduce the effects by 29%
 - Considering the factors that affect your decisions
-- Challenging your bias
+- Challenging your biases - Helps in more critical thinking if one challenges
+	- What are some factors you have missed?
+	- Are you giving too much weight to certain factors?
+	- Are you ignoring relevant information because it doesn't support your view?

 ---
 # Footer